-- professor; - e) Orders, with Chair approval, and receives equipment and supplies needed for laboratory and tutorial instruction; - f) Co-ordinates efforts of other laboratory staff in regard to ordering and receiving of equipment and supplies needed for laboratory and tutorial instruction; - g) Maintains updated MSDS and WHMIS labelling where appropriate; - h) Under the direction of the Chair, ensures that taking of inventory, inspection, maintenance, cleaning, and repair of departmental teaching equipment is carried out annually after the termination of classes, and that all instruments are returned to the facility where they are to be used during the teaching term; - i) Keeps updated records of inventory and stock associated with the laboratories and tutorials for which responsibility has been assigned; and - j) Cooperates with other laboratory staff in terms of compiling laboratory and tutorial stock and inventory information for the department. - 2.3 In addition to the above, certain Administrative Responsibilities may be required in any combination of the following: - a) Tabulates, compiles, and keeps student laboratory attendance and laboratory grade records; - b) Assists the Chair in the hiring of student demonstrators; and - c) Undertakes, for the Chair, comparative analyses of students' performance, timetable issues, course specific enrolment projections, and prepares for pre-registration and registration, with a particular view to laboratory concerns

-In addition to the above instructional and technical and administrative responsibilities and tasks, the Department Chair may from time to time assign other reasonable duties.
-Such duties do not become part of the regular duties of the Laboratory Instructor.
+- e) Orders, with Chair approval, and receives equipment and supplies needed for laboratory and tutorial instruction; - f) Co-ordinates efforts of other laboratory staff in regard to ordering and receiving of equipment and supplies needed for laboratory and tutorial instruction; - g) Maintains updated MSDS and WHMIS labelling where appropriate; - h) Under the direction of the Chair, ensures that taking of inventory, inspection, maintenance, cleaning, and repair of departmental teaching equipment is carried out annually after the termination of classes, and that all instruments are returned to the facility where they are to be used during the teaching term; - i) Keeps updated records of inventory and stock associated with the laboratories and tutorials for which responsibility has been assigned; and - j) Cooperates with other laboratory staff in terms of compiling laboratory and tutorial stock and inventory information for the department. - 5.0 In addition to the above, certain Administrative Responsibilities may be required in any combination of the following: - a) Tabulates, compiles, and keeps student laboratory attendance and laboratory grade records; - b) Assists the Chair in the hiring of student demonstrators; and - c) Undertakes, for the Chair, comparative analyses of students' performance, timetable issues, course specific enrolment projections, and prepares for preregistration and registration, with a particular view to laboratory concerns - 6.0 In addition to the above instructional, technical, and administrative responsibilities and tasks, the Department Chair may from time to time assign to a Laboratory Instructor other reasonable duties.
+Such duties may or may not become part of the regular duties of the Laboratory Instructor.
+Additional duties shall not include grading for the lecture component of the course. - 7.0 In addition to the instructional, technical and administrative responsibilities and tasks described above in Articles 4.0:1.0 to 4.0:5.0, the duties of the Senior Laboratory Instructor shall also include the following as applicable: - a) Supervision of the day-to-day operations of all assigned labs. - b) Introducing the content and methods of the laboratory or tutorial session to the students; - c) Coordinating efforts of other laboratory staff in regard to ordering and receiving of equipment and supplies needed for laboratory and tutorial instruction; - d) In consultation with the Department Chair, may be asked to select, hire, schedule and manage student demonstrators. - e) May be asked to evaluate Laboratory Instructors in the same or different Departments. - f) May be asked to develop and maintain safety manuals and procedures. - 8.0 In addition to the above instructional, technical and administrative responsibilities and tasks, the Department Chair may from time to time assign to a Senior Laboratory

-3.0 Senior Lab Instructor:

-The duties of Senior Laboratory Instructor shall include the following:

-- a) Supervision of the day-to-day operations of all departmental labs. - b) Introducing the content and methods of the laboratory or tutorial session to the students; - c) Creating and/or revising laboratory and tutorial exercises, manuals, assignments, quizzes, and examinations in consultation with the course professor; - d) Designing and/or testing new laboratory exercises in consultation with the course professor; - e) Coordinating efforts of other laboratory staff in regard to ordering and receiving of equipment and supplies needed for laboratory and tutorial instruction; - f) Undertaking, for the Chair, comparative analyses of students' performance, timetable issues, course specific enrolment projections, and preparation for preregistration and registration, with a particular view to laboratory concerns. - g) In consultation with the Department Chair, hire and schedule student demonstrators.

-In addition to the above instructional, and technical and administrative responsibilities and tasks, the Department Chair may from time to time assign other reasonable duties.
-Such duties do not become part of the regular duties of the Senior Laboratory Instructor.